Aarhus Universitets segl

 Workshop on (In)Voluntary Compliance: Rationales, Drivers, and Alternatives

-Given that the topic of (in)voluntary compliance is socially relevant and offers fertile ground for academic inquiry, we are organizing a two-day workshop to bring together scholars who study this topic from diverse analytical perspectives and in a variety of empirical contexts.
+This workshop will bring together scholars who study (in)voluntary compliance from diverse analytical perspectives and in a variety of empirical contexts.

 • Why is voluntary compliance often regarded as desirable?
 What moral and instrumental rationales underpin its desirability?